Culture Lab In the News

 The New York State Liquor Authority had strengthened its announcement that the only kind of live entertainment permitted where food and drinks were served — even from food trucks — would be music.
 “Exotic dancing, comedy shows, karaoke,” were still prohibited, according to a statement.
 Restaurants could host live music, but not live comedy."

 BARONESS AT CULTURE LAB LIC - SEPT 10, 2020

 "Baroness, in a first time ever performance, will play Gold & Grey, the band’s widely-praised 2019 album, in its entirety on Sept.
 10 at 8 pm Eastern as a livestream from Long Island City’s Culture Lab LIC at The Plaxall Gallery..."

-"Baroness have announced a full performance of their 2019 album Gold & Grey for an upcoming livestream event.
-The band will stream its set on September 10th at 8 p.m.
-ET from the Culture Lab LIC at The Plaxall Gallery in Long Island City, New York..."
+"Baroness have announced a full performance of their 2019 album Gold & Grey for an upcoming livestream event...from Culture Lab LIC at The Plaxall Gallery..."

 Food Relief Efforts Continue at Culture Lab LIC /The Plaxall Gallery